-IV.D.
-Intergovernmental Review
+IV.D Intergovernmental Review

+The State Intergovernmental Review process will be needed if you are selected to receive a grant.
 As appropriate for your state, applicants are encouraged to contact their State Intergovernmental Review Office early to start the required intergovernmental review process.
-The review process will be needed if you are selected to receive a grant.
 This effort is separate from the threshold criteria related to a state environmental letter attachment (see Section III.C.2).
-Contact your Regional Brownfields Coordinator listed in Section VII for assistance.
+Contact your Regional Brownfields Contact listed in Section VII for assistance.